The University of Manchester’s current rankings place us among the world’s best universities.

 Manchester has been voted the top UK city to live in based on the 2022 The Economist's Global Liveability Index.
 The city has also been voted one of the ten friendliest cities in the world by Rough Guides (2014) readers.

 Race Equality Charter

 We’re one of only four Higher Education Institutes to successful renew its Race Equality Charter Bronze Award through AdvanceHE for excellence in advancing racial equality in higher education.

 Our Athena SWAN award recognises our commitment to developing the careers of women in science, technology, engineering, mathematics and medicine.

 Investors in People

 We've achieved the Investors in People standard by investing time and resources in our staff and students, improving the Manchester experience for everyone.

 We're proud to have been awarded a CASE grand gold award in the short informational films category for our 'inspire and be inspired' video featuring former Chancellor Lemn Sissay.

 We have been awarded the Disability Confident Employer symbol in recognition of our commitment to the recruitment, retention and career development of disabled people.

-We have joined Britain’s good practice employers’ forum on sexual orientation, run by Stonewall, the charity that works for equality for lesbians, gay men and bisexuals.
+We have joined Britain’s good practice employers’ forum on sexual orientation, run by Stonewall, the charity that works for equality for LGBTQ+ people everywhere.